The Montecito Picture Company: The Montecito Picture Company (1998-present)

-The company's predecessor was an entertainment production studio Northern Lights Entertainment, owned by Reitman.
-It originally started off with a deal at PolyGram Filmed Entertainment.
-Ultimately, the deal collapsed after Universal Pictures (which Pollock previously ran from 1986 to 1996) took control of PolyGram's assets and Montecito signed a first look deal with DreamWorks Pictures instead.
+Ultimately, the deal collapsed after Universal Pictures (which Pollock previously ran from 1986 to 1996) took control of PolyGram's assets and Montecito signed a first look deal with DreamWorks Pictures instead in 1999.
+The deal ended up being renewed in 2000.
 On March 9, 2000, it extended its pact with writer/director Todd Phillips, after the success of the hit movie Road Trip.